jobosk/rps-front/README.md

 npm run publish-pacts
 ```

-> **Note:** If you are on a Windows environment and the previous command didn't work (probably due to your user permissions), you can use the *publish_pacts.bat* script to achieve the contract publication, provider you have Docker installed.
+> **Note:** If you are on a Windows environment and the previous command didn't work (probably due to your user permissions), you can use the *publish_pacts.bat* script to achieve the contract publication, provided you have Docker installed.